Coarsest Fourier-reflexive Partitions for the Lee, Homogeneous and Subfield Metric: Linear Programming Bound

 \subsection{Lee metric}

 The Lee scheme, introduced in \cite{astola1982leescheme} and investigated in \cite{astola2015sharpening,astola2016leeLPbound,patrick1986lee}, provides a framework for studying the maximum size of a linear Lee-metric code.
-In the Lee-metric case the LP bound \Cref{thm:lp_bound} can be refined as follows. \\
+In the following we will refine the Lee-metric LP bound \Cref{thm:lp_bound}.

-Through this section, let $\ring=\Zpsn$ and let $M$ the maximum value of the Lee-weight in $\Zps$.
+Throughout this section, let $\ring=\Zpsn$ and let $M$ be the maximum value of the Lee-weight in $\Zps$.
 Given a $\Zps$-linear code $\code$ of length $n$, let $c\in \code$ denote a codeword.
 In the Hamming metric, whenever we multiply each component of $c$ by a unit $r \in \units{p^s}$, we obtain a codeword $r\cdot c$ of the same Hamming weight as $c$.
 This property does not hold in the Lee metric.
 However, the Lee decompositions of $c$ and $r\cdot c$ are related.
 Indeed, the Lee decomposition of $r \cdot c$ is a permutation of the Lee decomposition of $c$.
 That is, if $\piL(c) = (\piL_0, \dots, \piL_{M})$ is the Lee decomposition of $c$, then the Lee decomposition of $r \cdot c$ is given by

 where $\sigma_r(i) = k$ such that $rk \equiv i \pmod{p^s}$.

 \begin{lemma}[\text{\cite[Lemma 1]{astola2014linear}}] Given a Lee decomposition $\pi \in \decompLq$, a unit element $r\in \units{p^s}$ and $\sigma_r$ a permutation on the set $\set{1, \ldots, M}$, we define $\sigma_r(\pi):=(\pi_0, \pi_{{\sigma_r}(1)}, \dots, \pi_{\sigma_r(M-1)})$.
 Then, for any linear code $\code \subseteq \Zpsn$, it holds that $\enumL{\pi}(\code)=\enumL{\sigma(\pi)}(\code)$. \end{lemma}